Budgeting & Saving Money - February 18th

 Overseas Shares (Unhedged)

-If choosing specific KiwiSaver investments sounds too complicated, you might consider a life stages fund, which is a KiwiSaver fund where your provider automatically adjusts your investment risk according to your age as you grow older.
+If choosing specific KiwiSaver investments sounds too complicated, you might consider a life stages fund.
+This is a KiwiSaver fund that automatically adjusts your investment risk according to your age as you grow older.

-Not all scheme providers offer all types of investment mix, so as an investor, you should always check the options with your chosen provider.
+Not all scheme providers offer all types of investment mix, so you should always check the options with your chosen provider.

 There are three ways to join KiwiSaver: